pstefanovic/grpc-load-balancing/gRPCLoadBalancingBasics.md

 ### Service Type Cluster IP

 The server runs as a **Cluster-IP service**.
-Before opening a connection to the server, client runs a DNS resolution on the server service name which results in a single IP address.
+Before opening a connection to the server, the client runs a DNS resolution on the server service name, which results in a single IP address.

 ```sh
 kubectl create namespace clusterip